J.B. Nethercutt: Personal life

 Nethercutt owned several private aircraft through Merle Norman Aviation: a Gulfstream I, Gulfstream II, and a Cessna 206, alongside a small helicopter fleet.

 Awards and honors

 He won the 2001 Meguiar's Award for his 50 years of dedication to the restoration of historic automobiles.
 He was posthumously inducted into the American Theatre Organ Society hall of fame in 2005.
 The J.B. & Dorothy Nethercutt Most Elegant Closed Car Award at the Pebble Beach Concours d'Elegance is named in their honor.
 The Nethercutt Emergency Center at the UCLA Medical Center, Santa Monica was posthumously named after him.
+A road in Kenora was named after him in 2001.

 Death

 Nethercutt died on December 6, 2004, in Santa Monica.